Are you noticing that your pupils are starting to become cloudy, or appear white in flash photography? There are many reasons as to why that might be.

 Keep your eyes hydrated so that they don’t dry out – this can be achieved through eye drops and spray that are readily available on the market.
 Also ensuring that you complete a course of antibiotics given by a doctor if you contract an eye infection will reduce the chances of developing an ulcer.

 This is a form of eye cancer that is more common among young children but can develop in adults.
 This is where cells in the retina multiply in size and number which then come together to form a tumour.
 Alongside the pupil looking white in a flash, other symptoms include swelling of the eye.
 The eyes may look in different directions and the affected eye will become red.
-If you are aware of previous family members having had retinoblastoma then you will want to get to an appointment with your doctor as soon as possible.
+If you are aware of previous family members having had retinoblastoma then you will want to get to an appointment with your optometrist as soon as possible.

 This is when the eye’s lens, which is located at the back of the iris and pupil, becomes clouded as the proteins it is made of start to clump.
 This usually develops in later adulthood at about 40.
 Cataracts start off small and can be detected early.
 Your vision begins to lose clarity and anything you look at becomes blurry and hazy.
 Causes of cataracts can be smoking, exposure to UV light, diabetes, previous eye surgery and even genetics.